micmejia/bible-dump/AMPC/Matthew/Matt 26.md

-I say to you, I shall not drink again of this fruit of the vine until that day when I drink it with you new _and_ [^h]of superior quality in My Father's kingdom.
+I say to you, I shall not drink again of this fruit of the vine until that day when I drink it with you new _and_ of superior quality in My Father's kingdom.